AmaanHUB/IntroSQL/README.md

 * Column - Correspond to the attributes of the object
 * Row - One set of attributes to one instance that a table describes.
 AKA records or tuples
-* Table - Predefined format of rows and columns that defines an entity.
+* Table - Predefined at of rows and columns that defines an entity.
 AKA a file
 * DBMS - Data Base Management System allows a computer to perform functions of storing, retrieving, adding etc the data.

 ### Type of Databases